 I am interested in the body and its expression.
 For the last ten years, my main focus in making art has been a fascination with the human figure.
 I believe that we express our unique, personal narratives through body language.
 In my artwork I try to connect the sitter with the viewer through the captured energy of mark-making.
 I enjoy sculpting, mostly from life, using clay (or occasionally soft wax).
 Once the modelling is completed I usually patinate the surfaces with oil paint and soft wax.
 I am also addicted to drawing.
 Although I will often draw and sculpt the same sitter, I don’t generally make preparatory drawings for a piece, although sometimes I will make quick sketches in clay to work out sculpture ideas.

 Artist Peter Clossick has said of my work: “We have an expressive honesty in Jess Miller’s sculpture which affirms and implies the existence of a body.
 A modest realism and sensibility rooted in drawing; with fluidity, energy and feeling of mark.
 Her figure sculpture brings to mind some portrait works by Jacob Epstein where the human subject is central.”

-For the last few years she has exhibited annually as part of the Crouch End Open Studios Art Trail and was an active member of the North London Artists Network until it closed at the end of 2015.
-For the last three years has had work accepted in to the New English Art Club Annual exhibition at the Mall Galleries.
-Otherwise she mostly shows her work in private house exhibitions or mixed group shows in various galleries.
+For the last few years I have exhibited annually as part of the Crouch End Open Studios Art Trail and the LPS Group.
+Otherwise I mostly shows work in private house exhibitions or mixed group shows.

 If you would like to know about prices for the work, exhibitions or commissions please get in touch using the form here.